Shyam7926/bucketlistapp/README.md

 - Choose Public, then click Create a new repository
 ![image](https://github.com/user-attachments/assets/5c170186-799a-454a-8878-e977e10da26e)

-- Now that you've created your GitHub repository, it's time to link it with your local code.
+- Now that we've created your GitHub repository, it's time to link it with our local code.
-In the terminal of VS Code, go to the root folder of your app (e.g., bucketlistapp).
-Then, run the necessary commands to initialize a Git repository and push your code to GitHub.
+In the terminal of VS Code, go to the root folder of our app (e.g., bucketlistapp).
+Then, run the necessary commands to initialize a Git repository and push our code to GitHub.

 Following are the commands:
 ```